roman-milk/roman-milk.github.io/mom-of-cheerldr.md

  THE END

  I plan on posting at least one more chapter so if you have any comments or suggestions, please email me.
 As you may notice, Danica's life will change drastically in the next chapter.
-Report_Story #1